djliden/paper-planner/README.md

     paper-planner-generate-file: Generates a new file with the planner template.
     paper-planner-mark-task: Mark the next checkbox in the current task (default keybinding: C-c C-x C-c).
-    paper-planner-create-template: Create a planner template with the given start date and tasks (used internally).
+    paper-planner-create-template: Create a planner template with the given start date and tasks (used internally, or if you want to generate the template in an existing file).

 The generated planner will include task sections with checkboxes, a schedule section, and a notes section.
 Use the paper-planner-mark-task function to mark a checkbox as completed.